- Scheduling and Cancellation

 - Violations and Fines

 The Unified Flow Cytometry Core is the centralized FACS facility for the Oakland Campus of the University of Pittsburgh School of Medicine.
 It is equipped with two biocontained sorters, one non-contained sorter, and six analytic instruments.
 In addition to the standard blue, red and violet lines, instruments are equipped with the green, yellow-green and/or UV lasers.
 The sorters are: a biocontained BD Aria IIU (5 laser, 17 detector), biocontained BD Aria II (5 laser, 17 detector), and non-contained BD Aria IIU (3 laser, 12 detector).
-The flow analyzers are: BD LSRFortessa (5 laser, 18 detector), BD LSRII (5 laser, 17 detector), BD LSRII (5 laser, 17 detector), BD LSRFortessa (4 laser, 15 detector), BD LSRFortessa (4 laser, 15 detector), Attune NxT with CytKiK MAX auto-sampler (4 laser, 16 detector), Amnis ImageStream imaging cytometer (6 laser, 10 detector) and tow Cytek Aurora spectral cytometers with up 64 fluorescent channels.
+The flow analyzers are: BD LSRFortessa (5 laser, 18 detector), BD LSRII (5 laser, 17 detector), BD LSRII (5 laser, 17 detector), BD LSRFortessa (4 laser, 15 detector), BD LSRFortessa (4 laser, 15 detector), Attune NxT with CytKiK MAX auto-sampler (4 laser, 16 detector), Amnis ImageStream imaging cytometer (6 laser, 10 detector), Canopy ZellScanner ONE Chip Cytometer, and two Cytek Aurora spectral cytometers with up 64 fluorescent channels.
 The core is approved for specialized BSL2+ sorting.

 New user training for analyzer and Image Stream (update 7/6/2015)